-Juan: I was thinking about teaching as the best choice for young people, but I guess you have to have more experience to be good at it.
+Juan: I was thinking about teaching as the best choice for young people, but I guess you have to have more experience to be good at this.
 So yeah, I'd go with your option of a taxi driver!

-- Part 3 is about three minutes long - You will have to interact with another test-taker (or two), each of you taking turns to express and justify your opinions - There will be a discussion topic with five aspects in the form of a mind map in the first part - An agreement between test-takers on one of the aspects has to be reached by the end of the second part
+- Part 3 is about three minutes long - Interaction between two test-takers, taking turns to express and justify their opinions - A discussion topic with five aspects is represented as a mind map in the first part - An agreement between test-takers on one of the aspects has to be reached in the second part